Journey through Central Europe

 Monday, October 21

 We’ll return to the hotel this afternoon and have the rest of the day free.
-During this free time, you may want to visit the Belvedere to view the largest and most important collection of paintings by the Austrian Symbolist painter, Gustav Klimt, including “The Kiss,” Or perhaps you’re interested in Austria’s National Treasury, displaying the Crown Jewels and elegant robes of the former rulers.
+During this time, you may want to visit the Belvedere to view the largest and most important collection of paintings by the Austrian Symbolist painter, Gustav Klimt, including “The Kiss,” Or perhaps you’re interested in Austria’s National Treasury, displaying the Crown Jewels and elegant robes of the former rulers.

 Tuesday, October 22

 Today we will travel into the Ennstal Alps to Admont Abbey, with its amazing library one of the great works of art from the Late Baroque Period and the largest monastic library in the world, with over 200,000 volumes.
 We’ll also learn about the extraordinary influence this abbey exerted in European history.
 Then we will drive through scenic Gesause National Park, with its inspiring panoramic views, on our way to Melk, where we’ll spend the night in the historic district.
+Dinner will be at our hotel.

 Wednesday, October 23